 Reality: Some people believe that the best way to prevent falls is to stay at home and limit activity.
 The truth is, limiting activity actually makes you more susceptible to falling.
 Regular physical activities will actually help you maintain your strength, which can prevent a fall.
 If you are able to stay independent, your strength and range of motion benefit from remaining active.
 Social activities are also good for your overall health.

 Myth 4: As long as I stay at home, I can avoid falling.

-Reality: Most falls take place at home.
+Reality: Most elderly fall risks are at home.
 This is because when we are comfortable in our environment, we take less precautions.
 Things like clutter, throw rugs, and poor lighting have never caused problems before but now they are culprits of high elderly fall risks.
 Evaluating your environment and making simple home modifications, such as adding grab bars in the bathroom, a second handrail on stairs, and non-slip paint on outdoor steps and protect you while you’re at home.

 Myth 5: Muscle strength and flexibility can’t be regained.

 Reality: While we do lose muscle as we age, exercise can partially restore strength and flexibility.
 It’s never too late to start an exercise program.
 Even if you’ve been a “couch potato” your whole life, becoming active now will benefit you in many ways – including protection from elderly fall risks.

 Myth 6: Taking medication doesn’t increase my risk of falling.

 Reality: Any medication can significantly increase elderly fall risks.
 Medication affects people in many different ways.
 You may be affected by your medication today and not tomorrow.
 Some medications may make you dizzy or sleepy.
 Be careful when starting a new medication.
 Always talk to your health care provider about potential side effects or interactions of your medications.